-Walden has been accredited by The Higher Learning Commission since 1990 and is a member of the North Central Association.
-The North Central Association is one of the six regional accrediting associations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
+Accreditation is a mark of quality.
+Walden has been accredited by The Higher Learning Commission (HLC) since 1990.
+The HLC is a commission of the North Central Association, one of the six regional accrediting associations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.

-Find out how you can benefit from earning your degree from a leading accredited online university.
+Earn your degree from a leading accredited online university!
 Request information or speak with an enrollment advisor by calling 1-866-492-5336.
 A list of international toll-free phone numbers is available for students outside the United States.